-Prices are maximums based on one standard meal per day, will vary depending on the number of meals or items purchased by the student, and may be adjusted during the year.
-Technology Use of school technology, such as laptop/notebook computers Laptop Annual Use Fee \$30 Secondary Program General Description of Fee or Material \$ Amount of Fee (Anticipated or Maximum) or Specific Material Required Physical Education classes Appropriate clothing (non- specialized attire) Tennis shoes and white socks, running shorts, T-shirt Art and shop classes and special projects Appropriate clothing (non-specialized attire) Old shirt for painting; other clothing which may get paint on it or otherwise be damaged; brushes, pencils, specialized materials may be up to \$20; protective clothing for shop classes Music-Optional band courses Musical instruments Musical instruments and accessories (reeds, valve oil, etc.) Limited instruments available for use by any student.
+Grades 5-12 Program General Description of Fee or Material \$ Amount of Fee (Anticipated or Maximum) o Specific Material Required Physical Education classes Appropriate clothing (non- specialized attire) Tennis shoes and socks, athletic shorts, T-shirt Art and shop classes and special projects Appropriate clothing (non-specialized attire) Old shirt for painting; other clothing which may get paint on it or otherwise be damaged; brushes, pencils, specialized materials may be up to \$20; protective clothing for shop classes Music-Optional band courses Musical instruments Musical instruments and accessories (reeds, valve oil, etc.) Limited instruments available for use by any student.
 Damage deposit of \$20 may be required for use of school owned instrument.
 Classroom Supplies General supplies, such as writing instruments (pens, pencils, crayons, markers), notebooks, etc. Nonenecessary classroom supplies will be made available by the school.
 Students will be responsible for the replacement cost of damaged or lost supplies.
 Students are encouraged but not required to bring items from class supply lists which may be handed out by the office or individual teachers.
 Advanced math or science classes Specialized calculators Refundable damage deposit of \$25 per semester may be required for students who wish to use school calculators outside the classroom.
-Students are encouraged but not required to purchase such equipment .for their personal use.
-Copies Use of school copiers (except for one copy of the student file, which will be provided without charge) Fifteen cents (\$.15) per page when charges apply.
-School Meals Breakfast \$2.00 Lunch \$3.25 Prices are maximums based on one standard meal per day, will vary depending on the number of meals or items purchased by the student, and may be adjusted during the year.
-Technology Use of school technology, such as laptop/notebook computers Laptop Annual Use Fee \$30 Post-secondary education classes Tuition and fees for college courses taken for credit.
+Student are encouraged but not required to purchase such equipment .for their personal use.
+Copies Use of school copiers (except for one copy of the student file, which will be provided without charge) Fifteen cents (\$.15) per page when charges apply School Meals Food service program prices are approved annually by Board of Education.
+Actual daily con to individual student will vary depending on available meal and ala carte choices.
+Technology Use of school technology , such as laptop/notebook computers Laptop Annual Use Fee \$30 Post-secondary education classes Tuition and fees for college courses taken for credit.
 Specialized books or supplies Any postsecondary education costs for tuition or fees are to be paid directly by students to the college.
 Books or supplies may be up to \$125.
-College entrance tests and preparation Prep programs & tests Costs of individual college entrance tests or prep courses, such as ACT preparation tutoring, PSAT test, and ACT test, are optional and to be paid directly to the private companies involved or to the school if
+College entrance tests and preparation Prep programs & tests Costs of individual college entrance tests or prep courses, such as ACT preparation tutoring, PSA test, and ACT test, are optional and to be paid directly to the private companies involved or to the school if subscription based.
+Summer school courses Classes offered during the summer, or at night, if any Driver education course offered through University of Nebraska Kearney, fees established by UNK.
+Other classes: \$150 per class maximum